Rank of Cards

 The high bidder names the trump, and each player then discards all cards but trumps from his hand.
 The dealer gives each player in rotation enough cards to fill out each hand to six cards.
-Then the dealer discards and "robs" the pack - that is, he looks through the undealt cards and selects any cards there to fill out his own hand to six cards.
+Then the dealer discards and "robs" the pack - that is, they look through the undealt cards and selects any cards there to fill out their own hand to six cards.

-A player may change his discard until he has looked at any card dealt to him in the draw, but thereafter the discard may not be changed.
-If he has discarded a trump, it must be shown, and then becomes a dead card.
+A player may change his discard until they have looked at any card dealt to him in the draw, but thereafter the discard may not be changed.
+If they have discarded a trump, it must be shown, and then becomes a dead card.
 (If a scoring card is discarded in error by an opponent of the high bidder, it is later scored for the high bidder's side.)

 Object of The Game